FACTBOX-Countries mandate COVID tests for China travellers | Business

 PLACES IMPOSING CURBS UNITED STATES

-The United States will impose mandatory COVID-19 tests on travellers from China beginning on Jan.
+The United States imposed mandatory COVID-19 tests on travellers from China beginning Jan.
 5. All air passengers aged two and older will require a negative result from a test no more than two days before departure from China, Hong Kong or Macau.
 The Centers for Disease Control and Prevention said U.S. citizens should reconsider travel to China, Hong Kong and Macau.
 EU

-Air travellers to Greece from China must show they have tested negative for COVID-19 48 hours before arrival, a new requirement that will be announced shortly, two government officials said on Thursday.
+Air travellers to Greece from China must show they have tested negative for COVID-19 48 hours before arrival, a new requirement that will be announced shortly, two government officials said last Thursday.
 SWEDEN

 Sweden will require travelers from China to show they have tested negative for COVID before they can enter the country, the government said.
 BRITAIN

 The UK will require a pre-departure negative COVID-19 test for passengers from China as of Jan.
 5, the Department of Health said on Friday.
-However, a report in The Independent on Monday said passengers from China who arrive in the United Kingdom next week will not face compulsory COVID-19 tests on arrival.
 FRANCE

 France will require travellers from China to provide a negative COVID test result less than 48 hours before departure.
 Starting Jan.
 1, France will carry out random PCR COVID tests upon arrival on travellers coming from China, a government official told reporters.